username13121/emarketing-backend/README.md

 # Emarketing backend

-FastAPI app that can be used to authenticate users with their Google accounts and send HTML mails to up to 500 people.
+FastAPI app that can be used to authenticate users with their Google accounts and send email using gmail.

 ### [Front end](https://github.com/qara-qurt/email_marketing_service)

 ## Features
-* Google Oauth2 authentication
+- Google Oauth2 authentication
-* Redis server side session with custom middleware
+- Redis server side session with custom middleware
-* Multiple recipient lists stored in PostgreSQL
+- Multiple recipient lists stored in PostgreSQL
-* Connection to PostgreSQL with SQL Alchemy and asyncpg
+- Connection to PostgreSQL with SQL Alchemy and asyncpg
-* Asynchronous architecture with async/await
+- Asynchronous architecture with async/await

 ## Prerequisites